jgscott/SDS323/slides/01_warmup/01_warmup.md

 - Google for web pages
 - etc

-The digital economy runs on conditional probability!
+The digital economy runs on conditional probability.

 Conditional probabilities from data